 DoodlEWorm Classes

-Miss Jenn is a lifelong maker who grew up drawing, sewing, sculpting, and arranging, Jenn studied Early Childhood Education at the University of Vermont while taking studio art courses and joining the campus pottery studio.
-After becoming a certified teacher, she centered the arts in her classrooms, weaving open-ended, creative thinking through every subject.
-She taught for years in preschools across Vermont and New York City before moving to Katonah with her husband to grow their family.
-Most recently, she has served as an art specialist at a local camp, taught after-school art classes, and worked as a curriculum consultant.
-You’ll find Miss Jenn teaching our DoodleWorm classes during the week.
-She brings a warm, sensory-smart approach to our youngest artists—inviting curiosity, independence, and play.
-She’s excited to keep nurturing the future artists of the world!
+We’re so happy to have Ms. Jenn at the studio with her extensive experience in early childhood education and the arts.
+A lifelong maker who grew up drawing, sewing, sculpting, and arranging, Ms. Jenn studied Early Childhood Education at the University of Vermont while taking studio art courses and working in the campus pottery studio.
+After becoming a certified teacher, she centered the arts in her classrooms, weaving open ended creative thinking through every subject.
+She taught for many years in preschools across Vermont and New York City before moving to Katonah with her husband to grow their family.
+Most recently she has served as an art specialist at a local camp, taught after school art classes, and worked as a curriculum consultant.
+You will find Ms. Jenn teaching our DoodleWorm classes during the week.
+She brings a warm, sensory smart approach to our youngest artists, inviting curiosity, independence, and play.
+She is so excited to keep nurturing the future artists of the world!

 Mini Art Camps &